List

 Computes a new collection and a single value by applying the combining

-to each element of the given collection
+function f to each element of the given collection, starting with the

 put : ([A], A) -> [A] put(collection, elem)